Relative hyperbolicity of hyperbolic-by-cyclic groups: Semi-direct products

 Moreover, by choosing correctly the metric on $T$, one can show that $f$ stretches every edge of $T$ by the same factor \cite[Lemma 8.16]{francaviglia_martino}, that this factor is stricly larger than $1$ if $T$ contains at least two $G$-orbits of edges \cite[Lemma 1.11]{dahmani_li}, and that, at each vertex of $T$, there is at least one legal turn (see \cite[Remark 6.5]{francaviglia_martino} or the comment before \cite[Definition 8.10]{francaviglia_martino}).

 \begin{lemma} Assume that $T$ has at least two $G$-orbits of edges, then there is at least one element in $G$ that has exponential $\calH_m$-growth. \end{lemma}

 \begin{proof} Since the stretching factor is strictly larger than $1$, it suffices to find an element $g$ and a point $v$ in $T$ such that the segment $[v,gv]$ is legal (so that its images by the train track map grow precisely as $\lambda^n$ with $\lambda>1$).
-Start from a vertex $v$ and select an edge $e_1$ starting at $v$, ending at $v_1$.
-We observe that, by a property that we recorded before the statement, there is an edge starting at $v_1$ that makes a legal turn with $e_1$.
+Start from a vertex $w$ and select an edge $e_1$ starting at $w$, ending at $w_1$.
+We observe that, by a property that we recorded before the statement, there is an edge starting at $w_1$ that makes a legal turn with $e_1$.
 Assume one has a path $e_1 \dots e_k$ making legal turns, one can continue and find $e_{k+1}$ also making a legal turn with $e_k$.
-Eventually, the end point of the edge $e_n$ will be in the same orbit as an earlier edge $e_m$.
+Eventually, the edge $e_n$ will be in the same orbit as an earlier edge $e_m$, for $m<n$.
+Then call $v$ the initial point of $e_m$, and $g$ the (unique) element such that $ge_m=e_n$.
 We thus found a legal path as required, this proves the lemma. \end{proof}